isabellapedraza/airport-polygon-verifier/README.md

 [Pipeline for Application](Pipeline.jpg)

 I initially broke down the problem by thinking about my inputs, actions, and outputs.
 The image represents my initial pipeline thought process.
+I recognized as I worked on my project different parts of this pipeline changed, so I included the final version in my presentation.

 ## Assumptions